zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/troubleshoot-and-get-support.md

   * Run `curl <etcd_location>/version` from each node to ensure reachability.
 For e.g `curl http://192.168.33.10:2379/version`
 * If you deployed etcd as a Kubernetes service, use the ClusterIP instead of the kube-dns name.
 Portworx nodes cannot resolve kube-dns entries since px containers are in the host network.

+### Internal Kvdb
+* In an event of a disaster where, internal kvdb is in an unrecoverable error state follow this [doc](/concepts/internal-kvdb#backup) to recover your Portworx cluster

 ### Portworx cluster {#portworx-cluster}

 * Ports 9001 - 9022 must be open for internal network traffic between nodes running PX.
 Without this, px cluster nodes will not be able to communicate and cluster will be down.